 Freshman Fernando leads unbeaten Maryland past Jackson State

-The 6-foot-10 Fernando started for the second consecutive game as Turgeon used his fifth starting lineup in as many contests this season.
-Fernando matched his previous career high of 14 points in the first half, providing an early spark as the rest of the Maryland defense struggled with the Tigers’ shifting from man to a variety of zone defenses.
+The 6-foot-10 Fernando started for the second consecutive game as Maryland coach Mark Turgeon used his fifth starting lineup in as many contests this season.
+Fernando matched his previous career high of 14 points in the first half.
+He also finished with six rebounds and three blocks for the Terrapins (5-0).

 Jeremiah Jefferson scored 11 points for Jackson State (1-3), which has lost all of three of its games against Division I opponents this season.